danielharrell/open-eyes-lect-2017-18/Open.md

 This, then, is one reason to wonder about the word, for *why* does it have such scope?

-Another reason to wonder about the word is that it is typically used without further explanation, as if its meaning were already understood.
+Another reason to wonder is that the word is usually used without further explanation, as if its meaning were already understood.
 But if so, *how* is it already understood?